RenderKit/ospray/doc/api.md

 The result is returned in the provided `OSPPickResult` struct:

     typedef struct {
-        vec3f position; // the position of the hit point (in world-space) bool hit;       // whether or not a hit actually occurred } OSPPickResult;
+        bool hit;                // whether or not a hit actually occurred vec3f position;          // the position of the hit point (in world-space) OSPGeometryInstance geom // the object hit
+    } OSPPickResult;

 Note that `ospPick` considers exactly the same camera of the given